Digital Marketing Tool

 What does CPM stand for? +

 CPM stands for Cost Per Mille, where "mille" is Latin for thousand.
-It represents the cost an advertiser pays for 1,000 ad impressions.
-It is sometimes called "Cost Per Thousand" or CPT.
+It represents the cost an advertiser pays for 1,000 ad impressions — also called cost per thousand impressions.
+You'll sometimes see it written as CPT (Cost Per Thousand) as well.

 How do I calculate CPM manually? +

 Divide your total ad spend by the number of impressions, then multiply by 1,000.
 Example: $500 spent for 50,000 impressions = ($500 ÷ 50,000) × 1,000 = $10 CPM.
+That's the total cost per 1,000 impressions for your campaign.

 Is a higher or lower CPM better? +